fbpx

 Email: admin@madinahquranacademy.com

-28th Apr 2021 | by: admin
+by: admin

 What is meant by Seven Styles (سبعة أحرف)?

-Among the scholarly opinions, the best is that there are seven ways of reciting Quran, where the wording may differ but the meaning is the same; if there is a different meaning then it is by way of variations on a theme, not opposing and contradiction.
+Among the scholarly opinions, the best is that there are seven ways of reciting Quran, where the wording may differ but the meaning is the same.
+If there is a different meaning then it is by way of variations on a theme, not opposing and contradiction.

-It seems that the seven styles were revealed with different wordings, as indicated by the hadeeth of Umar, because Umar’s objection was to the style, not the meaning.
-The differences between these styles (Ways of reciting Quran) are not the matter of contradiction and opposition, rather they are synonymous, as Ibn Mas’ood said: “It is like one of you saying halumma, aqbil or ta’aal (all different ways of saying ‘Come here’).”
+This is indicated by the hadith of Umar, because Umar’s objection was to the style, not the meaning.
+The differences between these styles (Ways of reciting Quran) are not the matter of contradiction and opposition.
+Instead they are synonymous, as Ibn Mas’ood said: “It is like one of you saying halumma, aqbil or ta’aal (all different ways of saying ‘Come here’).”

-The hadeeth of Umar ibn al-Khattaab who said: “I heard Hishaam ibn Hakeem reciting Soorat al-Furqaan in a manner different from that in which I used to recite it and the way in which the Messenger of Allaah (ﷺ) taught me to recite it.
-I was about to argue with him whilst he was praying, but I waited until he finished his prayer, and then I tied his garment around his neck and seized him by it and brought him to the Messenger of Allaah (ﷺ) and said, ‘O Messenger of Allaah, I heard this man reciting Soorat-al-Furqaan in a way different to the way you taught it to me.’
-The Messenger of Allaah (ﷺ) said to him, ‘Recite it,’ and he recited it as I had heard him recite it.
-The Messenger of Allaah (ﷺ) said, ‘It was revealed like this.’
+And said, ‘O Messenger of Allah, I heard this man reciting Surat-al-Furqan in a way different to the way you taught it to me.’
+The Messenger of Allah (ﷺ) said to him, ‘Recite it,’ and he recited it as I had heard him recite it.
+The Messenger of Allah (ﷺ) said, ‘It was revealed like this.’
 Then he said to me, ‘Recite it,’ so I recited it and he said, ‘It was revealed like this.’
 This Qur’an has been revealed in seven different ways, so recite it in the way that is easiest for you.’”
-(Narrated by al-Bukhaari & Muslim)
+(Narrated by al-Bukhari & Muslim)

 Seven Recitations (القراءات السبعة)